Symmetries of statistics on lattice paths between two boundaries: The symmetry for a single path

 For a given sequence $\Mat H$ of integers, let $\PP(T, B, \Set D, \Mat H)$ (respectively $\P(T,B,\Mat H)$) be the subset of $\PP(T, B, \Set D)$ (respectively $\P(T,B)$) containing those paths whose sequence of $y$-coordinates of the east steps that are not bottom or top contacts equals $\Mat H$.
 Figure~\ref{fig:complete-example} shows all the paths in the set $\PP(T, B, \Set D, \Mat H)$ with $T=NNNEEENEE$, $B=EENEEENNN$, $\Set D=\{2\}$, and $\Mat H= 2\,2\,3$.

-We can now state the announced refinement of Theorem~\ref{thm:bottom-top}. \begin{thm} For any set $\Set D$ and any sequence $\Mat H$ of integers, the distribution of $(t, b)$ over $\PP(T, B, \Set D, \Mat H)$ is symmetric. \end{thm} \begin{rmk} Without the refinement by $\Mat H$, a recursive, non-bijective proof of this result has been found independently by Guo Niu Han~\cite{Han}. \end{rmk} In the following we encode a path in $\PP(T,B)$ by the sequence of $y$-coordinates of its east steps, except that we record top contacts using $\t$'s and bottom contacts using $\b$'s.
+We can now state the announced refinement of Theorem~\ref{thm:bottom-top}. \begin{theorem} For any set $\Set D$ and any sequence $\Mat H$ of integers, the distribution of $(t, b)$ over $\PP(T, B, \Set D, \Mat H)$ is symmetric. \end{theorem} \begin{remark} Without the refinement by $\Mat H$, a recursive, non-bijective proof of this result has been found independently by Guo Niu Han~\cite{Han}. \end{remark} In the following we encode a path in $\PP(T,B)$ by the sequence of $y$-coordinates of its east steps, except that we record top contacts using $\t$'s and bottom contacts using $\b$'s.
+Steps that are simultaneously top and bottom contacts are not recorded in this encoding at all.
 For example, the first path in Figure~\ref{fig:complete-example} is encoded by $2\t23\t$.

 To prove Theorem~\ref{thm:bottom-top-refined}, we construct an involution $\swapall$ that essentially turns top contacts into bottom contacts one at a time.
 The transformation that turns a top contact into a bottom contact, which we denote $\swap$, relies in turn on a transformation on words, denoted $\switch$, which turns a sequence of $e$ $\t$'s and $f$ $\b$'s into a sequence of $e-1$ $\t$'s and $f+1$ $\b$'s.